-Ahhh freedom!
-Nothing puts a smile on your face quite like watching financial burdens evaporate into thin air.
-Ben and Meag Poirier are real life champions of just such an experience.
+Watch your financial burdens evaporate into thin air!
+Ben and Meag Poirier are real life champions of that experience.
 A young, vibrant couple who travel the country living their dreams while sharing how they do it with high school kids and tiny house inquisitors.
 Read their story below and on their Instagram @WildDriveLife.

 Our tiny living adventure began with the desire to continue our path of affordable, simple living.
 We were near the end of our 3.5-year journey of paying off $100,000 of student loans and vehicle debt.
 We wanted our next step to be something of our own, unattached to any one location or schedule, as we pursue and develop a creative business venture together.